No matter where you are in life right now, the time to plan for retirement and start saving is today.

 Planning for retirement is something that financially savvy individuals are working on right now.

-After you answer the retirement questions above this step should be easy.
-You need to know what your retirement goals are.
-Having a retirement goal will give you something definite to work toward as you save, plan, and prepare for retirement today.
+After you answer the retirement questions above it's time to start creating some retirement goals.
+Having a retirement goal will give you something definite to work toward as you save, plan, and prepare for your future retirement.

-You need a goal for how much you want to have saved in total for your retirement years so you can determine how much you need to be saving each year now.
+Make a goal for how much you want to have saved in total for your retirement years.
+From this goal you can then calculate how much you need to save each year now to meet this savings goal.

 You want to save at least 10% of your income for retirement.
-Every paycheck you get, put 10% of it aside into the retirement fund of your choosing.
+With every paycheck you get, put 10% of it aside into the retirement fund of your choosing.

 For example, if you make $5,000 a month, then you'll want to save at least $500 a month in a retirement fund.
 If you save only 10% of your income every year, then after 20 years you'll already have $120,000 saved up for retirement.